 Human resources are the basis for S&T capability.
-The future of creative S&T in Japan depends on the capability of human resources who develop and play active roles in Japan.
-The country's policies for investments have shifted emphasis from "hard" (such as hard infrastructure) to "soft" (such as human resources through S&T and education investment in general).
-Therefore, in S&T policies, investment emphasis will be shifted from infrastructure to development of excellent human resources.
+The future of creative S&T in Japan depends on the capability of human resources who developed and play an active role in Japan.
+The country's policies for investments have shifted emphasis from "hard" to "soft" in general.
+For example, infrastructure building is included in "hard," while human resources, a basis of competitiveness in S&T and education, are included in "soft."
+Therefore, in S&T policies, also, investment emphasis will be shifted from infrastructure building to development of excellent human resources.
 The third basic plan intends to promote the development of creative human resources by discovering and training promising people, making personnel systems more flexible, securing a diversity of human resources, and promoting their creativity and willingness to take on challenges.
-The plan also aims to promote S&T system reforms to encourage each person to exert his or her willingness and enthusiasm, thereby maximizing creativity.
-The reforms should be made thoroughly so that young, female, and foreign researchers can express their willingness and abilities.
-In addition, efforts should be made to attract capable human resources at home and abroad and to develop world-class human resources.
+The plan also aims to promote S&T system reforms to encourage each person to exert their willingness and enthusiasm thereby maximizing their creativity.
+The reforms should be made thoroughly so that young, female, or foreign researchers can exert their willingness and ability.
+In addition, efforts should be made to attract capable human resources at home and abroad and develop world-class human resources.
 These efforts will improve Japan's S&T in the long run and contribute to building trust with other countries.

-For the development of a competitive environment in S&T, it is important for people engaged in S&T to generate creative ideas, to have an opportunity to compete, and to receive fair judgment.
-To promote advanced S&T activities in modern society, it is also considered essential for researchers and promising young people to belong to research or educational institutions with suitable facilities and equipment.
-To develop a competitive R&D environment, research or educational institutions should not be operated based on sectionalism but should develop researchers by encouraging them to generate creative ideas, to compete with others, and to exert their abilities to the maximum.
+For the development of a competitive environment in S&T, it is important for people engaged in S&T to generate creative ideas, have an opportunity to compete, and receive fair judgment.
+In order to promote advanced S&T activities in the modern society, it is also considered essential for researchers and promising young people to belong to research or educational institutions with suitable facilities and equipment.
+In order to develop a competitive R&D environment, research or educational institutions should not be operated based on sectionalism but should develop researchers by encouraging them to generate creative ideas, to compete with others, and to exert their ability to the maximum.
 Taking into consideration that research and educational institutions are a basis of individual S&T activities, S&T policies will shift to "greater significance of individuals at institutions" from the viewpoint of creating a more competitive environment.